bdbaraban/holbertonschool-higher_level_programming/0x10-python-network_0/README.md

 ## Tasks

+NOTE: The `curl` behavior in all Bash scripts were written to interact with a server set up on a container provided by Holberton School.

 * **0. cURL body size**
   [0-body_size.sh](./0-body_size.sh): Bash script that sends a `GET` request to a given URL and displays the size of the response body in bytes.